smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 - Complete tomcat installation, but do not start service.
 - Set *CATALINA_HOME* in the environment (e.g. *C:\Program Files\Apache Software Foundation\Tomcat 8.5*).
 If you do not do this the web
   services will not work [The web services will crash on user logon if it is not set]; see:
   4.4.5 RIF Services crash on logon.
+If *CATALINA_HOME* is *C:\Program Files (x86)\Apache Software Foundation\Tomcat 8.5* you have installed the 32 bit version of Java.
+  Remove tomcat and Java and re-install a 64 bit Java (unless you are on a really old 32 bit only Machine...)

 When accessed from the internet the RIF **must** be secured using TLS to protect the login details and any health data viewed.